nojke1/snakegame/README.md

 To use Git and upload your work to GitHub, follow these steps:

-1. Initialize a Git repository (if you haven't already):
+1. Initialize a Git repository:
 ```bash
 git init
 ```